What is the Congressional Hispanic Caucus Institute?

 - one letter of recommendation, and

 When and from whom should I make the request?
 How many letters of recommendation do I need?

 CHCI’s Public Policy Fellowship Program require one letter of recommendation.You should identify and ask your recommender for a letter as early as possible in your application process.
 Be mindful of who you identify as a potential provider – we look at each letter to be sure the provider indicates having a positive working relationship with you and speaks well to your interests in public policy.

-Given the level of competitiveness displayed by applicants, any information you provide intended to supplement your application is not guaranteed consideration for review.
-If you are interested in providing more than one letter of recommendation, you may ask additional providers to forward their letter to email@example.com after receiving an invitation to interview.
+Given the level of competitiveness displayed by applicants, any information you provide intended outside of what is required in your application is not guaranteed consideration for review.
+If you are interested in providing more than one letter of recommendation, you may ask additional providers to forward their letter to firstname.lastname@example.org after receiving an invitation to interview.

 When should I apply?

 We encourage all applicants to apply as early as possible to allow for us to facilitate the review process more easily and to avoid any technical issues.

 Please note, the application system shuts down at 11:59 pm on January 15, 2019 and will no longer be accessible after that time.

 Top applicants will be invited to interview for the fellowship opportunity.
 Interview questions ask about a candidate’s leadership experience, specific interests in public policy, and prospects for the Latino community.